mapaction/mapactionpy_controller/README.md

 ===================
 In no particular order:

- [] Improve the constructors for the main state classes.
-It should be possible to round-robin between the instance and the json representation.
-E.g. there should be tests which look something like this:
+ [] Improve the constructors for the Event and CrashMoveFolder classes.
+It should be possible to round-robin between the instance and the json representation. eg there should be tests which look something like this:
 ```
+    assert my_event == Event.fromJOSN(my_event.toJSON())
-    assert my_recipe == MapRecipe.fromJSON(my_recipe.toJSON())
+    assert my_cmf == CrashMoveFolder.fromJOSN(my_cmf.toJSON())
 ```
 The `jsonpickle` module is particularly well suited for this.